 A good web agency will also look into what your competitors are doing in terms of online marketing to educate you on the ways you can compete in your market and attract your share of the potential pool of customers that need your products or services.

 We suggest putting together a list of your top 5 competitors and writing down their website addresses so your designer can look them up during the website design brief.
+When looking at your competitor’s websites start to have a think about what you do and don’t like about their sites so you can discuss this with your web designer.

 #3 Bring Website Design Examples